HomeData & benchmarks › Technology & AI

 Bottom line: A properly implemented cloud POS cuts order errors by up to 34 %, raises average ticket 11–18 %, and pays for itself in under 7 months.
 Legacy POS costs less upfront but accumulates operational friction that drains 3–7 % of gross annual sales.
 The myth that 'a POS just records sales' is the most expensive belief a restaurant owner can hold in 2026.

-68 % of independent restaurants in Latin America still operate with a legacy POS installed on a single local machine, per the Latin American Gastronomy Technology Association 2025 data.
-In Mexico, Colombia, and Peru, the average software update cycle for those systems is 4.2 years — long enough for delivery, inventory, and loyalty integrations to break completely.
+Across Latin America, roughly seven in ten independent restaurants — 68% — still run a legacy POS installed on one local machine, according to the Latin American Gastronomy Technology Association's 2025 data.
+The update cycle for those systems in Mexico, Colombia, and Peru averages 4.2 years, plenty of time for delivery, inventory, and loyalty integrations to break down for good.

-The global restaurant POS market exceeded USD 14 billion in 2025 and projects 9.4 % annual growth through 2030, driven by cloud adoption with AI modules for demand forecasting, waste control, and menu personalization.
-Masterestaurant has tracked this shift across more than 200 operations consulted between 2022 and 2026.
+Worldwide, the restaurant POS business already moved past USD 14 billion in 2025, with 9.4% annual growth projected through 2030, driven mostly by cloud adoption and AI modules for demand forecasting, waste control, and menu personalization.
+We've tracked this shift closely across more than 200 operations consulted between 2022 and 2026.

-Diego F. Parra has worked with owners who paid USD 800 to USD 3,200 for legacy POS licenses and, three years later, still couldn't export a sales-by-dish-category report.
-That report is the foundation of any serious menu engineering.
-Without it, menu decisions are pure intuition.
+I know owners firsthand who paid USD 800 to USD 3,200 for a legacy POS license and, three years later, still couldn't pull a sales-by-dish-category report.
+That number is the foundation of any menu engineering worth the name; without it, deciding the menu is a bet made blind.

 Side-by-side comparison